mlle-aadf/eWearEmporium/README.md

 Do you have any questions, concerns or inquiries that you’d like to bring to our attention?
-This section will allow you to contact us by writing a short message, and one of our staff members will take care of your case. :people_hugging:
+This section will allow you to contact us by writing a short message, and one of our staff members will take care of your case. :raised_hands:

-Whether users have an Emporium account or not, they will still be able to reach out to us as we treat anyone as a family member of E-Wear Emporium.
+Whether users have an Emporium account or not, they will still be able to reach out to us as we treat anyone as a family member of **E-Wear Emporium**.
+All that is needed is their full name and email address! :grin: